-Caring for your LifeBook notebook
+Caring for your Tablet PC

-- Your LifeBook notebook is a durable but sensitive electronic device.
-Treat it with respect and care. - Make a habit of transporting it in a suitable carrying case. - Do not attempt to service the computer yourself.
-Always follow installation instructions closely. - Keep it away from food and beverages. - If you accidentally spill liquid on your LifeBook notebook: - 1.
+- Your Tablet PC is a durable but sensitive electronic device.
+Treat it with care. - Make a habit of transporting it in a suitable carrying - Do not attempt to service the computer yourself.
+Any unauthorized service performed on the computer will void the warranty. - Always follow installation instructions closely. - Keep it away from food and beverages. - If you accidentally spill liquid on your Tablet PC: - 1.
 Turn it off. - 2.
-Position it so that the liquid can run out. - Let it dry out for 24 hours, or longer if needed.
-If your notebook will not boot after it has dried out, call your support representative. - Do not use your Fujitsu LifeBook notebook in a wet environment (near a bathtub, swimming pool). - Always use the AC adapter and batteries that are approved for your notebook. - Avoid exposure to sand, dust and other environmental hazards. - Do not expose your notebook to direct sunlight for long periods of time as temperatures above 140° F (60° C) may damage your notebook. - Keep the covers closed on the connectors and slots when they are not in use. - Do not put heavy or sharp objects on the computer. - If you are carrying your LifeBook notebook in a briefcase, or any other carrying case, make sure that there are no objects in the case pressing on the lid. - Never position your notebook such that the optical drive is supporting the weight of the notebook. - Do not drop your notebook. - Do not touch the screen with any sharp objects.
+Position it so that the liquid can run out. - Let it dry out for 24 hours, or longer if needed. - If your Tablet PC will not boot after it has dried out, call your support representative. - Do not use your Tablet PC in a wet environment (near a bathtub, swimming pool). - Always use the AC adapter and batteries that are approved for your Tablet PC. - Avoid exposure to sand, dust and other environmental hazards. - Do not expose your Tablet PC to direct sunlight for long periods of time as temperatures above 140° F (60° C) may damage your Tablet PC. - Keep the covers closed on the connectors and slots when they are not in use. - Do not put heavy or sharp objects on the computer. - If you are carrying your Tablet PC in a briefcase, or any other carrying case, make sure that there are no objects in the case pressing on the lid. - Do not drop your Tablet PC. - Do not touch the screen with any sharp objects.

-Cleaning your LifeBook notebook
+Cleaning your Tablet PC

-- Always disconnect the power plug.
-(Pull the plug, not the cord.) - Clean your LifeBook notebook with a damp, lint-free cloth.
+Always disconnect the power plug.
+(Pull the plug, not the cord.)

+- Clean your Tablet PC with a damp, lint-free cloth.
 Do not use abrasives or solvents. - Use a soft cloth to remove dust from the screen.
 Never use glass cleaners.

-Storing your LifeBook notebook
+Storing your Tablet PC

-- If storing your notebook for a month or longer, turn your LifeBook notebook off, fully charge the battery(s), then remove and store all Lithium ion batteries. - Store your notebook and batteries separately.
-If you store your LifeBook with a battery installed, the battery will discharge, and battery life will be reduced.
-In addition, a faulty battery might damage your LifeBook. - Store your Fujitsu LifeBook in a cool, dry location.
-Temperatures should remain between 13°F (-25°C) and 140°F (60°C).
+- If storing your Tablet PC for a month or longer, turn the Tablet PC off, fully charge the battery, then remove and store all Lithium ion batteries. - Store your Tablet PC and batteries separately.
+If you store your Tablet PC with a battery installed, the battery will discharge, and battery life will be reduced.
+In addition, a faulty battery might damage the Tablet PC. - Store your Tablet PC in a cool, dry location.
+Temperatures should remain between 13° F (-25° C) and 140° F (60° C).

-Traveling with your LifeBook notebook
+Traveling with your Tablet PC

-- Do not transport your notebook while it is turned on. - It is recommended that you carry your notebook with you while travelling, rather than checking it in as baggage. - Always bring your System Recovery CD that came with your notebook when you travel.
-If you experience system software problems while traveling, you may need it to correct any problems. - Never put your notebook through a metal detector.
-Have your notebook hand-inspected by security personnel.
-You can however, put your notebook through a properly tuned X-ray machine.
-To avoid problems, place your notebook close to the entrance of the machine and remove it as soon as possible or have your notebook hand-inspected by security personnel.
-Security officials may require you to turn your notebook On.
-Make sure you have a charged battery on hand. - When traveling with the hard drive removed, wrap the drive in a non-conducting materials (cloth or paper).
+- Do not transport your Tablet PC while it is turned on. - Do not check your Tablet PC as baggage.
+Carry it with you. - When traveling with the hard drive removed, wrap the drive in a non-conducting materials (cloth or paper).
 If you have the drive checked by hand, be ready to install the drive if needed.
 Never put your hard drive through a metal detector.
-Have your hard drive hand-inspected by security personnel.
+Have your hard drive handinspected by security personnel.
 You can however, put your hard drive through a properly tuned X-ray machine. - Take the necessary plug adapters if you're traveling overseas.
-Check the following diagram to determine which plug adapter you'll need or ask your travel agent.
+Check the following diagram to determine which adapter you'll need or ask your travel agent.

-Outlet Type Location United States, Canada, parts of Latin America, Mexico, Japan, Korea, the Philippines, Taiwan •• Russia and the Commonwealth of Independent States (CIS), most of Europe, parts of Latin America, the Middle East, parts of Africa, Hong Kong, India, most of South Asia United Kingdom, Ireland, Malaysia, Singapore, parts of Africa China, Australia, New Zealand
+Outlet Type Location United States, Canada, Mexico, parts of Latin America, Japan, Korea, the Philippines, Taiwan •• Russia and the Commonwealth of Independent States (CIS), most of Europe, parts of Latin America, the Middle East, parts of Africa, Hong Kong, India, most of South Asia United Kingdom, Ireland, Malaysia, Singapore, parts of Africa China, Australia, New Zealand